jhonnysanchezillisaca/tournamentResults/README.md

 Once started the vagrant machine, go to ``/vagrant/tournament/`` directory.

+To create and connect to the database  and create the database schema you must enter to psql console with the command ``$ psql``.
+In there type ``\i tournament.sql``.

+To populate the schema with some data type ``$ \i data.sql``

-To run the tests simply type the following code:
+To run the tests type the following code:
 `` $ python tournament_test.py ``